Rockport tie-up cuts costs, lifts King Global output

 Rockport Power Inc., a licensed Retail Electricity Supplier (RES), said Thursday it secured King Global as a client, to provide optimized energy plans that the manufacturer said have cut generation charges by about 30 percent.

-“By partnering with Rockport to manage our costs well, we are creating the financial flexibility to invest in better equipment, keep our pricing fair, and support the jobs of our people.”
+“By partnering with Rockport to manage our costs well, we are creating the financial flexibility to invest in better equipment, keep our pricing fair, and support the jobs of our people,” he added.

 Rockport Power said the partnership reflects its push to position energy savings as a driver of business performance.